macdougt/ykubernetes/README.md

 # ykubernetes

+### TLDR

+Wow, try to capture kubernetes(k8s) in a couple fo lines, man this is hard, some things are complex.
+In a nutshell, k8s is a system used to automate the configuration and deployment of another system.

+### Longer Story

+Is the line above enough to understand k8s, no!
+But it is a start (started a sentence with *but*, my first grade teacher is cringing).

 [Definition taken from their documentation](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/):

 Kubernetes is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
 It has a large, rapidly growing ecosystem.
 Kubernetes services, support, and tools are widely available.

+<span style="color:grey">So this is more specific and captures the intended direction of k8s.
+But I am not feeling it.
+Like most things, you will have to live k8s for a while for it to sink in.
+In addition, k8s aims to address the following feature areas (compounding the problem):</span>

 Features
 --------